 A remarkable example of drywall construction in Apulia is represented by the Trulli, limestone dwellings with pyramidal, domed or conical roofs built up of corbelled limestone slabs.
 They are an exceptional example of vernacular architecture, an outstanding survival of prehistoric building techniques that have been functioning in the modern world, too.
-This is the reason why Alberobello, the trulli capital of Italy that hosts a village of more than one thousand still inhabited trulli – the 6-ha Monti quarter contains 1030 trulli – has been included in the list of World Heritage Sites by UNESCO.
+This is the reason why Alberobello, the trulli for sale capital of Italy that hosts a village of more than one thousand still inhabited trulli – the 6-ha Monti quarter contains 1030 trulli – has been included in the list of World Heritage Sites by UNESCO.

 But where did they come from?
 Tradition has it that dry stone walling was used in the 17th century to avoid taxation imposed on new settlements by the King of Naples.
 Local counts, indeed, allowed farmers and shepherds to build “temporary” dwellings – that could be quickly dismantled and easily reconstructed on feudal lands – to thwart tax inspectors sent by the king while pocketing what they collected from local peasantry.